K-12 Facility Management Design Trends

 2. Enhance Outdoor Design

 The facility design of play areas, as well as walkways, ramps, parking lots, and carpool zones, is essential to student and staff safety and accessibility.
-School parking lots are packed with traffic, particularly during the drop-off and pick up hours.
+School parking lots are packed with traffic, particularly during the drop-off and pick-up hours.
 These high-volume areas can result in unsafe conditions, leading to potential injuries or property damage.
 Transportation or traffic plans for your facilities can help to reduce congestion and create a much safer environment.
 Areas to address include parking lot design and traffic flow; bussing zones, signage and pavement markings, parent drop-off and pick-up locations.

 3. Increase Sight Lines